 So said Henry Ford a century ago.
 Today, however, doing what you’ve always done might get you less.
-To get something different for your own career, and for the sake of your association’s health, in 2017, you’ve got to do something different.
-What different results would you like to experience in 2017—for yourself, your association staff and members?
+To get something different for your own career, and for the sake of your organization’s health, in 2017, you’ve got to do something different.
+What different results would you like to experience in 2017–for yourself, your staff and your clients?

 What risks are you ready to take in 2017?
 What skinny branches are you willing to climb out to and explore?
 What successes are you wishin’ and hopin’ and thinkin’ and prayin’ for in this new year?

 Edward DuBono (author of The Six Thinking Hats, The Use of Lateral Thinking and Serious Creativity) states, “Any successful person has chosen action against inaction.
 In any initiative or opportunity or pursuit, there is an element of risk.”

 But what if you think you’re not a risk taker?
 To that I’d say, sure you are!
 These days, just going out into the world on a daily basis is a risk (just look at the 2016 stats of the dangers of crossing the street!).
 Saying “yes” to one thing or “no” to another any day of the week can be risky.

 So (re)assess your risk history.
 Think back.
 List one risk you’ve taken or facilitated in each of these categories, for yourself and your organization: